tra38/tra38.github.io/_posts/2017-05-28-the-discovery-engine.md

 - Increasing discoverability of existing literature so that people can wind up finding assets that can be reused
 - ...or skipping the discovery process and using RNNs to just generate the stories outright

 Human creativity has been leveraged, and probably even expanded, in this dystopian future.
 Instead of tediously trying to come up with new words to express what has already been expressed better before, you can simply reuse what already exist and then tweak it to match your specifications.
-Creativity simply moves to a higher level of abstractions, in the same way that programmers moves from Assembly to COBOL.
+Creativity simply moves to a higher level of abstraction, similar to how programmers move from low-level languages (like Assembly) to higher-level languages (like COBOL).
 'DRYness' has been applied to literature.

 And there's no sign of technological unemployment.
 Instead, the content economy is itching to hire more people...

-- "Cool hunters" finds the works to be repackaged and repurposed
+- "Cool hunters" find the works to be repackaged and repurposed
+- "Lit geeks" identify current fads and trends in literature, enabling corporations to tailor their generated books to a mass audience
 - Privacy violators spy on people and gather data about their reading habits
-- Data scientists analyzes data and writes the algorithms necessary to generate the stories
+- Data scientists analyze the data and design the algorithms necessary to generate the stories
+- And, of course, marketers develop the initial ad campaigns to acquire potential readers

 However, writers are nowhere to be found in this golden age of human creativity except in an aside describing the creation of a new TV series ("The Game of Thrones reboot"):